instill-ai/model-llama2-7b-dvc/README.md

 This repository contains the Llama2-7b Text Completion Generation Model in the [vLLM](https://github.com/vllm-project/vllm) and Transformers format, managed using [DVC](https://dvc.org/).
 For information about available extra parameters, please refer to the documentation on [SamplingParams](https://github.com/vllm-project/vllm/blob/v0.2.0/vllm/sampling_params.py) in the vLLM library.

+Notes:

+- Disk Space Requirements: 14G
+- Memory Requirements: 40G (for fp32 in cpu mode)
-Following is an example of query parameters:
+- Following is an example of query parameters:

 ```
 {